caio2983/Nasa-Interface/README.md

 <h2>Technologies ⚙️</h2>
 <p>I used Angular to make the Frontend, with the help of Angular Material library</p>
-<p>Backend was built using NodeJS.The server communicated with Nasa APIs and the SpaceNews API </p>
+<p>Backend was built using NodeJS.The server communicates with Nasa APIs and the SpaceNews API </p>

 # NasaInterface